More Resilient, Post-Pandemic Heritage

 Mostly located in rural and remote areas, historic castles, manors and estates (HCME) have the potential to stimulate rural and regional development and innovation.
 However, this requires a shift of paradigm in governance and support.
 By developing new policy instruments to unlock these assets, HCME could act as drivers for job creation, better education, improving life quality and reducing social inequalities.
 The partnership of Innocastle consists of four European regions, each addressing one policy instrument: The National Institute of Heritage in Romania, the Province of Gelderland in the Netherlands, University College Ghent in Belgium and the Provincial Government of Badajoz in Spain.
 National Trust from the UK will act as knowledge partner throughout the process and support all partners in remodeling their policies.

 1. A joint baseline survey on existing policies and practices.
-Read here about the methodology.
+Consult it here

-2. Study visits to each of the partner organisations, which will also include a themed seminar and opportunity for peer review.
-Read about the visits so far in Romania, Wales, Gelderland and Badajoz.
+2. Study visits to each of the partner organisations, including a themed seminar and opportunity for peer review.
+Read about the visits so far in Romania, WalesGelderlandBadajoz and Flanders

-3. The development of regional action plans together with local actors to improve particular policy instruments, using the data collected.
+4. The development of four regional action plans together with local actors to improve particular policy instruments, using the data collected.
+Read here the Local Action Plans proposed for the regions of Badajoz (ES), Flanders (BE), Gelderland (NL) and Romania.

 Anticipated results